pyvista/pyvista/doc/user-guide/jupyter/trame.rst

 ---------------------------------

-PyVista has the ability to display fully featured plots within a Jupyter environment using `Trame <https://kitware.github.io/trame/index.html>`.
+PyVista has the ability to display fully featured plots within a Jupyter environment using `Trame <https://kitware.github.io/trame/index.html>`_.
 We provide mechanisms to pair PyVista and Trame so that PyVista plotters can be used in a web context with both server- and client-side rendering.

-The server-side rendering mode of the trame backend works by streaming the current render window to a canvas within Jupyter and then passing any user actions from the canvas back to the VTK render window (this is done under the hood by the ``vtkRemoteView`` in ``trame-vtk``.
+The server-side rendering mode of the Trame backend works by streaming the current render window to a canvas within Jupyter and then passing any user actions from the canvas back to the VTK render window (this is done under the hood by the ``vtkRemoteView`` in ``trame-vtk``.